SagarBawanthade/devops-assignment/README.md

 I chose a direct WebSocket connection because it gives real-time, sub-second, two-way communication with minimal code and no extra moving parts, no browser extension, no separate relay server, no automation tooling.
 The hosted page stays a plain static file, and the local Python process just listens on `ws://localhost:8765`; alternatives like a Chrome extension or WebRTC would solve the same problem but add setup complexity this assignment doesn't need.

+## Browser Compatibility

+This solution uses the standard WebSocket API, which is supported by all modern browsers:

+No browser extensions, plugins, or special browser configuration are required.

+The browser must be able to connect to the local Python process at:

+ws://localhost:8765

+The project has been tested primarily in Brave Browser.

 ---

 ## Project Structure